Accounts receivable revenue can be confusing for small businesses because it’s money that’s owed but hasn’t yet been paid.

 When you offer customers or clients goods and services on credit, your accounts receivable keeps track of what’s owed to you and when.
 A solid accounts receivable process can improve cash flow by making sure you get paid on time according to the payment terms of your contracts with customers.

-But how is accounts receivable recorded on your balance sheet?
-Keep reading to find out more about the definition of accounts receivable as it relates to assets, revenue, liabilities, and equity.
+But how are accounts receivable recorded on your balance sheet?
+Keep reading to find out more about the definition of accounts receivable as it relates to assets.

 Table of Contents